Sarah Yorke Jackson: White House hostess

-The family arrived at the White House on November 26, 1834, and Jackson made extensive purchases to replace their lost belongings at the president's expense.
-Jackson immediately began to take on the role as co-hostess of the White House along with Donelson.
+The family arrived at the White House on November 26, 1834, and Sarah made extensive purchases to replace their lost belongings at the president's expense.
+Sarah immediately began to take on the role as co-hostess of the White House along with Donelson.
 It was the only time in history when there were two women simultaneously acting as White House hostess.
-As Donelson became seriously ill, Jackson become the White House hostess in its entire capacity in October 1836.
+As Donelson became seriously ill, Sarah became the White House hostess in its entire capacity in October 1836.
 She remained the sole hostess for the remainder of her father-in-law's presidency.

-Jackson was not terribly active as a hostess.
+Sarah was not terribly active as a hostess.
 The death of Rachel Jackson had limited any significant social activity in the White House, and this was compounded by the death of Emily Donelson.
 She remained at the White House for the final ten months of President Jackson's term, though she made several lengthy trips, including one to the Hermitage to oversee its reconstruction.
 The family left the White House when President Jackson's term ended in March 1837.

 Later life and legacy

-Jackson continued to oversee the Hermitage after leaving the White House.
+Sarah Yorke Jackson continued to oversee the Hermitage after leaving the White House.
 She remained close to the former president and cared for him for the remainder of his life.
 In 1838, she assisted him in his crisis of faith that led him to join her in the Presbyterian Church—something that he had considered doing even before his presidency.
 Upon his death, the former president left her four of his female slaves.
 The family sold the Hermitage to the state of Tennessee in 1856, but Sarah Jackson was allowed to continue living there for the remainder of her life.
-Her sons fought with the Confederate States Army during the American Civil War, and her son Samuel died during the Battle of Chickamauga.
+Her sons, Andrew Jackson lll and Samuel fought with the Confederate States Army during the American Civil War, and her son Samuel died during the Battle of Chickamauga.
 Her husband died in 1865.
 Sarah Yorke Jackson died on August 23, 1887, in Nashville, Tennessee, at the age of 82.

-Jackson had little influence on the position of first lady, as her short tenure and the social circumstances of the Andrew Jackson presidency offered her little opportunity to stand out.
+Sarah Yorke Jackson had little influence on the position of first lady, as her short tenure and the social circumstances of the Andrew Jackson presidency offered her little opportunity to stand out.
 By the time she reached old age, she had largely been forgotten by the American public, and she has since been the subject of very little scholarly analysis.